rohit18247/Kaggle_Heart_Analysis/README.md

 Data used has been uploaded.
 The csv file is named as heart.csv .

-Some of the visualizations from the notebook :
+Some of the visualizations from the notebook (images with complete labels/axes in notebook - for demonstration purposes only):

 ![](https://github.com/rohit18247/Kaggle_Heart_Analysis/blob/main/plots/age_vs_fbs.png)